wavefrontHQ/help/alert_create.md

 operators.

-You can send alert notifications to various types of targets: email addresses, pager services such as PagerDuty and VictorOps, communication channels such as Slack and HipChat, and you can also configure arbitrary actions such as invoking a [webhook](https://docs.wavefront.com/webhooks_alert_notification.html) or running an auto-remediation script.
+You can send alert notifications to various types of targets: email addresses, pager services such as PagerDuty and VictorOps, or communication channels such as Slack and HipChat.
+You can also invoke an [alert notification](https://docs.wavefront.com/webhooks_alert_notification.html) or configure arbitrary actions such as running an auto-remediation script.